mariia-korzun/hw-data-types/README.md

 ```
 <hr>

 ### Task №3.
-Write function, which returns transformed array based on function, which passed as a second parameter (callback).
+Write function - mapArray, which returns transformed array based on function, which passed as a second parameter (callback).
 If array contains a number as string, it should convert it and return as number.
 You’re allowed to change a body of that callback function if you need.
 You can reuse function from task 2.

 #### For example:
 ```